Sir-seju/Sir-seju/README.md

 <h2 align="center">Hello 👋, I'm Uwasan Samuel Maku</h2>
-<h3 align="center">A motivated Solutions Architect / DevOps Engineer in the making from Nigeria</h3>
+<h3 align="center"> DevOps Engineer from Nigeria</h3>

 # Who am I?

 - I am a motivated young man with a solid work ethic currently building, developing, and growing in the fields of Cloud, Networking, and DevOps.

-- ⚡ Fun fact about me: When I'm not experimenting with cloud services or debugging code on my desk, you can find me with a nice sandwich full of mayo, binge-watching classic movies.
+- ⚡ Fun fact about me: When I'm not developing on the cloud or debugging code on my desk, you can find me fandoming the UFC, binge-watching classic movies.

 - 🔭 I’m currently working on Cloud Projects and Certifications